afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 This protocol specifies a simple mechanism for sending media (video and audio) over MOQT for both live-streaming and VC style use cases.
 The protocol is flexible in order to support this range of use cases.

-The following parameters can be updated in the middle of a publisher session (or track?)
+The following parameters can be updated in the middle of a the track (ex: frame rate, resolution, codec, etc)
- * Resolution
- * Frame rate
- * Codec

 The protocol defines a low overhead packager (not LoC [loq]), and is extensible to other formats such as FMP4.